Nephrotic Syndrome - Topic Overview

 a sign that your

-not a disease.
-It is a warning that something is damaging your kidneys.
+Nephrotic syndrome isn't a disease.
+It's a warning that something is damaging your kidneys.
 Without

 treatment, that problem could cause kidney failure.
 So it's important to get